arisene/Previous_simple_shell_F/README.md

-a simple shell that mimics the Bash shell
+A simple shell that mimics the Bash shell